Copyright in Business: Latest Regulations, Laws, and Protection

 • The right to perform sound recordings publicly through digital audio transmission.

 This act also determines the validity duration of copyrights and clarifies the terms for copyright transfer.
-According to this law, all of these rights can be transferred together or individually through licensing or assignment.
-If the rights are to be transferred exclusively, it is obligatory to provide written proof of transmission.
-However, non exclusive copyright transfer doesn’t need to be in written form.
+According to this law, these rights can be transferred together or individually through licensing or assignment.
+If the rights are to be transferred exclusively, providing written proof of transmission is obligatory.
+However, non-exclusive copyright transfer doesn’t need to be in written form.

-Regarding the duration of the copyright, in general, every original product is legally protected from the date of publication until 70 years after the creator’s death.
-This period will be altered if there is more than one creator or if the creator is unknown.
+Regarding the duration of the copyright, in general, every original product is legally protected from publication until 70 years after the creator’s death.
+This period will be altered if there is more than one creator or the creator is unknown.

 What can be protected by copyright in business?

 Not all innovative creations in businesses are eligible to be copyrighted.
-There are certain criteria for a product to be protected by copyright.
+There are specific criteria for a product to be protected by copyright.

 Fixation

 First of all, for a creation to be copyrighted, it must be presented through a “tangible medium of expression.”
-This criteria, also known as fixation, demands the product to be exhibited in a format that necessarily will last more than a temporary period.
-For example, a charcoal/ chalk painting on a sidewalk cannot be considered fixed since it normally will fade after a short while.
-Yet, it can be copyright protected when recorded as a photo or video.
+This criterion, also known as fixation, demands the product to be exhibited in a format that will last longer than a temporary period.
+For example, a charcoal/ chalk painting on a sidewalk cannot be considered fixed since it usually will fade shortly.
+Yet, it can be copyright-protected when recorded as a photo or video.

 Expression

 Another requirement for copyright protection is expression.
 Copyright does not preserve the rights to a mere idea or concept.
-As a result, the product must be expressed in order to be distinguished from the specific ideas of others.
-This is mainly due to the fact that forbidding innovators from duplication of ideas will result in significant restrictions on creativity and a reduction in the productivity level of innovative lines of work.
-Such a result is basically contrary to the purposes we follow by using copyright.
+As a result, the product must be expressed to be distinguished from the specific ideas of others.
+This is mainly since forbidding innovators from duplicating ideas will result in significant restrictions on creativity and a reduction in the productivity level of innovative lines of work.
+Such a result is contrary to the purposes we follow by using copyright.

 Originality

-There is no explicit definition for uniqueness; however, national copyright acts and international documents recognize specific thresholds for originality.
-Although even with these considerations, determining the line between original work and copied version is not always easy.
+There is no explicit definition for uniqueness; however, national copyright acts and international documents recognise specific thresholds for originality.
+However, even with these considerations, determining the line between the original and copied versions is not always easy.

-It is important to note that in cases where two identical products are expressed at the same time without any influence from one another, the creators mutually hold the copyrights.
-For instance, if two composers somehow manage to develop the exact same piece of music without being exposed to each other’s work, the rights to this music are preserved for both.
-The most crucial point here is that the two of them have to initially come up with the product themselves, without any direct inspiration from others’ work.
+It is important to note that in cases where two identical products are expressed simultaneously without any influence from one another, the creators mutually hold the copyrights.
+For instance, if two composers somehow manage to develop the same piece of music without being exposed to each other’s work, the rights to this music are preserved for both.
+The most crucial point is that the two of them initially developed the product themselves without any direct inspiration from others’ work.

 Taking advantage of copyright for your business

 Now that you understand how copyright works and what rights it preserves, you might wonder how it can be used to benefit your company.
-Copyright can help a business in a variety of ways, some of which are more noticeable than others.
+Copyright can help a business in various ways, some more noticeable than others.

 Legal protection of rights

 Copyright registration establishes your legal ownership of your work.
-This proof can ensure that your rights are protected in the event of a legal dispute.
+This proof can ensure that your rights are protected in a legal dispute.

 Financial gains